 An Independent Review into the Tasmanian Education System was announced by the Minister for Education, Hon Jo Palmer on Monday 24 June 2024.

-The review will be led by Ms Vicki Baylis, an independent, experienced and well-respected Australian educator, who will lead this Review and report directly to the Minister for Education.
+The review is being led by Ms Vicki Baylis, an independent, experienced and well-respected Australian educator, who will report directly to the Minister for Education.

 Tasmania’s education system has a critical role to play in ensuring Tasmanian children and young people gain the skills they need to lead their best lives and fully contribute to our community and economic future.
 This review is being undertaken to provide advice to the Tasmanian Government on